BhumikaB1/Mutual-Fund-Advisor/README.md

   # Mutual Fund Analyzer

   This is a code bundle for Mutual Fund Analyzer.
-The original project is available at https://www.figma.com/design/yAb2fnliLWoWhV2dmm4d2R/Mutual-Fund-Analyzer.

   ## Running the code